Multiplicity Scaling of Light Nuclei Production in Relativistic Heavy-Ion Collisions: Introduction

-In this work, we investigate the multiplicity dependence of deuteron and triton production from peripheral to central Au+Au collisions at $\sqrt{s_\mathrm{NN}}$ = 7.7 - 200 GeV from Beam Energy Scan (BES) program at RHIC by using the nucleon coalescence model with the needed phase-space distribution of nucleons generated by the MUSIC or AMPT model.
-Specifically, nucleons at the kinetic freeze-out of the expanding hadronic matter in heavy-ion collisions are obtained from the hybrid approach MUSIC~\cite{Shen:2017bsr, Shen:2017fnn, Denicol:2018wdp, Shen:2018pty} or the AMPT~\cite{Lin:2004en} without having any fluctuation effects from dynamical QCD phase transitions.
-Since the hybrid model used in the present study has been shown to nicely reproduce the measured yield and collective flow of hadrons and light nuclei in heavy-ion collisions at both RHIC and LHC energies~\cite{Shen:2020jwv,Zhao:2018lyf}, it thus provides a robust baseline for the study of light nuclei production in the RHIC BES program~\cite{Shen:2020jwv,Zhao:2020irc}.
-We find from our study that the yield ratio in collisions from $\sqrt{s_\mathrm{NN}}$=7.7 GeV to 2.76 TeV is independent of the collision energy and decreases with increasing charged-particle multiplicity.
+In this paper, we investigate the multiplicity dependence of deuteron and triton production from peripheral to central Au+Au collisions at $\sqrt{s_{\mathrm{NN}}}$ = 7.7 - 200 GeV from the Beam Energy Scan (BES) program at RHIC by using the nucleon coalescence model with the needed phase-space distribution of nucleons generated by the 3D MUSIC+UrQMD hybrid model~\cite{Shen:2020jwv} and also the AMPT model~\cite{Lin:2004en}.
+We further use the 2D VISHNU hybrid model~\cite{Zhao:2017yhj} to study deuteron and triton production in Pb+Pb collisions at 2.76 TeV.
+Specifically, nucleons at the kinetic freeze-out of the expanding hadronic matter in heavy-ion collisions are obtained from these models with a smooth crossover transition from the QGP or the partonic matter to the hadronic matter without the presence of any density fluctuations.
+Since the MUSIC+UrQMD hybrid model used in the present study has been shown to nicely reproduce the measured yield and collective flow of various hadrons in heavy-ion collisions at both RHIC and LHC energies~\cite{Shen:2017bsr,Shen:2017fnn,Denicol:2018wdp,Shen:2018pty,Shen:2020jwv,Zhao:2017yhj,Zhao:2017rgg,Zhao:2020pty}, although with a different initial state, it provides a robust baseline for the study of light nuclei production in the RHIC BES program.
+We find from our study that the yield ratio $N_{t}N_{p}/N^{2}_{d}$ in collisions from $\sqrt{s_{\mathrm{NN}}}$=7.7 GeV to 2.76 TeV is essentially independent of the collision energy and decreases with increasing charged-particle multiplicity.
 Such a multiplicity scaling of this ratio contradicts to the prediction of the thermal model, which shows an opposite multiplicity dependence, i.e., an increasing with increasing charged-particle multiplicity~\cite{Vovchenko:2018fiy,Vovchenko:2020dmv}.